-This is a new house on a small infill plot in Hackney, designed by Tectonics Architects.
-It is one of the first certified Passivhaus dwellings in London and Accredited Passivhaus Design provided Certified Passivhaus Designer services to the design team.
+This is a new house on a small infill plot in London, designed by Tectonics Architects.
+It is one of the first certified Passivhaus dwellings in the South East; we provided Certified Passivhaus Designer services to the design team.

 We have worked closely with Tectonics to ensure that the stringent Passivhaus design targets for annual heating demand, primary energy use and very low air leakage are achieved.